What You Need To Know Before You Move To Croatia

 You will have to do many rubbish admin types of jobs, just like any place in the world.
 But here, things are beyond disorganized.

 While at government offices (and doctors), be warned.
 These breaks are known as ‘pauza.’
-It’s when the whole place goes on a lunch break, and you have to wait 30 mins till they come back.
+It’s when the whole place goes on a lunch break, and you must wait 30 minutes until they return.
 Please do your homework, find out when they are, and avoid them like the plague.

 Racism